 - Assist loved ones if a military service member in the family goes on active duty

-To be eligible, employees who work 20 hours or more per week must work for 26 weeks.
+To be eligible for leave accrual, employees who work 20 hours or more per week must work for 26 weeks.
 If they work less than 20 hours per week, they must work for 175 days.

 The paid family leave wage replacement benefit amount is also increasing in 2021.
 Employees will receive 67% of their weekly wages, according to the Workers Compensation Board.
 The maximum replacement benefit will be 67% of the state average weekly wage, which is $1,450.17.

 If a business has less than 5 employees and a net income of more than $1 million in 2020, the employees must receive 40 hours of paid sick leave.
-Businesses who have less than 5 employees and had a net income of less than $1 million in 2020 are required to provide 40 hours of unpaid sick leave.
+Businesses who have less than 5 employees and had a net income of less than $1 million in 2020 are required to provide 40 hours of unpaid sick time.

 California paid leave laws

 California’s Paid Family and Medical Leave will expand January 1, 2021 to include a Military Assist claim.
 Currently, employees can receive 8 weeks of paid family leave within a 12-month period to

 - Bond with a new child